miyakoj/Find-a-Grave-Memorial-Extractor-Browser-Extension-for-Chromium/readme.md

 ## Installation

-Until the extension is approved for the Chrome WebStore, you can download a zip file from
+Until the extension is approved for the Chrome WebStore, you can download a zip file from the releases page.

 ## Usage